KaninchenSpeed/crossforge/README.md

 There could be problems when using this on other operating systems other than Linux.
 They will get fixed soon.

+## Features

+- Installing curseforge modpacks from json and zip

 ## Building